Policy on Grades of Incomplete ("I")

 Under limited circumstances, students may request a grade of Incomplete (“I”) from course instructors in the final two weeks of the semester.
 To be considered for an Incomplete, students must be passing the course at the time of the request and have satisfactory attendance.
 The decision to grant the request rests entirely with the instructor of the course.

-A grade of Incomplete that is not resolved by 5:00 p.m. of the last day of the sixth week of classes automatically changes to a grade of Incomplete Failure (“IF”).
-The “IF” is averaged into all grade point averages as an “F” – Failure.
-Effective with the start of the fall 2012 semester, students have one calendar year to change a grade of “IF,” after which time it becomes permanent and cannot be changed.
+A grade of Incomplete that is not resolved by 5:00 p.m.
+EST of the last day of the sixth week of classes automatically changes to a grade of Incomplete Failure (“IF”).
+The “IF” is averaged into all grade point averages as an “F,” Failure.
+Students have one calendar year to change a grade of “IF,” after which time it becomes permanent and cannot be changed.

 - Grades of “I” are not calculated into the GPA.